MIT-Informatics/PreservationSimulation/README.md

 -	Bash scripts run many aspects of the processes.
 All programs, the Python and the scripts, were developed using the Cygwin library on Windows 7 and Windows 8.1.
 Some programs and scripts have been tested also on Mac OS/X; Complete testing is still required for OS/X and various versions of Linux.
 -	Bash scripts and Python programs extract data from log files, using regex-based instruction files to guide the extractions.
 -	Basic R scripts to organize the data into more easily accessible tables.
 -	Several programs and scripts create instruction sequences for the many cases.
-There are two separate mechanisms to construct, extract, and execute instructions, one for simple cases only (up to and including total auditing); and one for all cases, including auditing and glitches of all kinds.
+There are two separate mechanisms to construct, extract, and execute instructions: one for simple cases only (up to and including total auditing); and one for all cases, including auditing and glitches of all kinds.
 The complex mechanism uses a MongoDB database to store and query the instruction parameters.
 -	A number of how-to documents describing, we hope, the detailed process to reproduce the simulations and results.
 -	The SimPy library v3.0.7 or later is required for the main simulation program.
 This library should be obtained from the Python Package Index (PyPI) at python.org, and thus is not included in the github repository for this project.
 The data results from the many simulation runs is also included in the github repository in a set of zip archives.